-Evidently Steven Soderbergh has stated that Side Effects (2013) will be his last film, but I hope that’s not the case.
+Evidently, Steven Soderbergh has stated that Side Effects (2013) will be his last film, but I hope that’s not the case.
 I don’t always love his work, but I always admire his polished craft and classy sensibility.
 I found this one a thoroughly engaging, if problematic, puzzler.

 This twisty psychological thriller stars Rooney Mara as Emily Taylor, a young ad agency employee putting a brave face on the imprisonment of her husband Martin (Channing Tatum), who went away for insider trading.
 Martin’s release should be a joyous occasion, but ends up triggering an intense depression in Emily.
 An incident lands her in the hospital, which leads to regular treatment from psychiatrist Jonathan Banks (Jude Law), who — to help her cope — prescribes antidepressants.
-But one of them, a new drug called Ablixa, has pronounced side effects, that lead to an unexpected tragedy.
+But one of them, a new drug called Ablixa, has pronounced side effects, leading to an unexpected tragedy.